mbenson/backstage/docs/features/software-templates/template-extensions.md

 :::

+# Customizing the templating environment

+You can use custom plugins to install your own template filters, global functions and global values.
+If you are on the new backend you will use a scaffolder plugin module to do this; we will also discuss how to install template extensions on the old backend.

-### Streamlining Template Extension Creation with Backstage CLI
+## Streamlining Template Extension Module Creation with Backstage CLI

-The creation of template extensions in Backstage can be simplified using the Backstage CLI.
+The creation of a template extensions module in Backstage can be accelerated using the Backstage CLI.

 Start by using the `yarn backstage-cli new` command to generate a scaffolder module.
 This command sets up the necessary boilerplate code, providing a smooth start: